floweredscarf/su25/labs/lab01/index.md

 [Using Git Guide](../../guides/using-git.md), you're ready to start using git!
 As part of your lab checkoff, you will be working through a small git workflow by setting up a git repository and making a couple commits to the repository.
-An academic intern or staff member will look at your git repository during checkoff to ensure that it is in a good state.

 If you need help with creating directories, creating files, changing directories, etc., refer back to